My Game Shows, J-L

 Two episodes from 1969 [both SM]:

-• Guests are Rolee Peterson, Betty White, Dick Gautier (DG), and Pia Lindstrom (missing final segment)
+• Guests are Rolfe Peterson, Betty White (BW), Dick Gautier (DG), and Pia Lindstrom (missing final segment)

-• Guests are Norm Crosby, Betty Walker, Bill Bixby, and Betty White
+• Guests are Norm Crosby, Betty Walker, Bill Bixby, and BW

-• An early episode w/weird rules; guests are Peter Marshall, Fannie Flagg, Joey Bishop, and George Savalas [41.12]
+• The aired 1974 pilot (w/the original betting rules); guests are Peter Marshall, Fannie Flagg, Joey Bishop, and George Savalas [USA/D61.4]

-• Guests are LH, Betty White, Burt Reynolds, and Norman Fell (Allen Ludden makes a brief appearance at the beginning; ironic, huh?)
-[D23.5]
+• 1976; guests are LH, Burt Reynolds, BW, and Norman Fell (Allen Ludden makes a brief appearance at the beginning; ironic, huh?)
+[USA/D23.5]

-• Guests are LH, Bob Crane, Harvey Korman, and Tom Bosley [D9.3]
+• 197?; guests are LH, Bob Crane, Harvey Korman, and Tom Bosley (only ONE correct bet is made in the entire game!)
+[USA/D9.3]

 Allen Ludden:

-• The premiere episode; guests are Rebecca Arthur, Paul Kreppel, Teri Copley, and John Barbour (JB) [OC/411.9, also RPT]
+• The 2nd episode; guests are Rebecca Arthur, Paul Kreppel, Teri Copley, and John Barbour (JB) [OC/411.9, also RPT]

 • Guests are Betty Thomas, Jed Allan, Kate Linder, and JB [RPT/406.14]